Mid-Century Modern Windows

 Awning and Hopper Windows for Ventilation

-Awning windows open outward from the top, while hopper windows open inward from the bottom, making them ideal for smaller spaces or areas requiring ventilation.
+Awning windows open outward from the top, making them ideal for smaller spaces or areas requiring ventilation.

 • Use in combination with large picture windows to maintain airflow.